wavefrontHQ/wavefront-cli/README.md

 The `install` command accepts 1-4 top level options: `--proxy`, `--agent`, `--statsd`, `--aws`.

-- `--proxy` - When passed, the Wavefront Proxy is installed and configured on the current host.
+- `--proxy` - Install and configure the Wavefront Proxy on the current host.
-- `--agent` - When passed, Telegraf is installed and configured on the current host.
+- `--agent` - Install and configure Telegraf on the current host.
-- `--aws` - *AWS only - When passed, the CLI will add AWS EC2 metadata to the Telegraf configuration as tags.
-This means metrics from the current host will be tagged with the EC2 tags, AWS region, the VPC ID, and Image ID of the EC2 instance.
+- `--aws` - *AWS only - Add AWS EC2 metadata to the Telegraf configuration as tags.
+This means metrics from the current host are tagged with the EC2 tags, AWS region, the VPC ID, and Image ID of the EC2 instance.
-- `--statsd` - When passed, the Telegraf StatsD service plugin will be enabled. *Note: This requires installing Telegraf via the `--agent` option.
+- `--statsd` - Enable the Telegraf StatsD service plugin. *Note: This requires installing Telegraf via the `--agent` option.

 #### Install: Example Usage